eirapaakkunainen/Introduction-to-XR-Systems/README.md

-# HW1
+# Introduction to XR Systems
-HW1 for Introduction to XR Systems
+Homework 1,2 and 3